The friend keyword in C++ is often misunderstood. There's

 friends at all.

-C++ classes have three levels of access to members; public
+C++ classes have three levels of access to members; public,

-.
+protected, and private.
 Marking a function or

-allows them to access private and
+class as a friend allows them to access private and

 protected members of another class.